 Employee empowerment varies based on an organization's culture and work design.
 However, empowerment is based on the concepts of job enlargement and job enrichment.
 Job enlargement differs from job enrichment in that job enlargement is horizontal expansion and job enrichment is considered vertical.

-• Job enlargement: Changing the scope of the job to include a greater portion of the horizontal process.
+• Job enlargement: Horizontal job expansion by changing the scope of the job to include a greater portion.

-• Job enrichment: Increasing the depth of the job to include responsibilities that have traditionally been carried out at higher levels of the organization.
+• Job enrichment: Vertical job expansion by increasing the depth of the job to include responsibilities that have traditionally been carried out at higher levels of the organization.

-• Example: The teller also has the authority to help a client fill out a loan application, and to determine whether or not to approve the loan.
+• Example: The bank teller also has the authority to help a client fill out a loan application and can determine whether or not to approve the loan.

 As these examples show, employee empowerment requires:

 Employee empowerment also means giving up some of the power traditionally held by management, which means managers also must take on new roles, knowledge, and responsibilities.
-However, this does not mean that management relinquishes all authority, delegates all decision-making, and allows operations to run without accountability.
-It requires a significant investment of time and effort, especially from management, to develop mutual trust, assess and add to individuals' capabilities, and develop clear agreements about roles, responsibilities, risk taking, and boundaries.
+However, this does not mean that management relinquishes all authority, delegates all decision-making, or allows operations to run without accountability.
+It requires a significant investment of time and effort—especially from management, who also may need upskilling—to develop mutual trust, assess and add to individuals' capabilities, and develop clear agreements about roles, responsibilities, risks, and boundaries.

-Employee empowerment often also calls for restructuring the organization to reduce levels of the hierarchy or to provide a more customer- and process-focused organization.
+Employee empowerment may require restructuring the organization to reduce levels of the hierarchy or to provide a more customer- and process-focused organization.

 Employee empowerment is often viewed as an inverted triangle of organizational power.
 In the traditional view, management is at the top while customers are on the bottom; in an empowered environment, customers are at the top while management is in a support role at the bottom.